DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 >
 > As the players explore the house, tick this dice clock downward to indicate the passage of time, always starting with the die showing the lowest number.
 If the lowest die shows a one, you can tick it down to “zero” by removing it from the group instead.
 >
-> The dice clock counts down as follows:
+> The dice clock counts down as follows to represent the total time the players have spent in the house:
 > - Each time the players enter a new floor of the house or dungeon, tick the dice clock down by one.
 > - Each time the players make a Perception or Investigation check to search an entire room, tick the dice clock down by one.
 > - Each time the players complete a short rest, tick the dice clock down by three.
 >
-> The grandfather clock in the **Main Hall** sounds on the hour, every hour, and can be heard throughout the house and dungeon.
+> A full hour passes each time a die decreases from 4 to 3, or each time a die decreases from 1 to 0.
+The grandfather clock in the **Main Hall** sounds on the hour, every hour, and can be heard throughout the house and dungeon.
 >
 > When the clock strikes midnight, the **flesh mound** in the **Ritual Chamber** awakens and makes a beeline for the players, exiting through the **Hidden Trapdoor** into the **Den of Wolves** if necessary to reach them.
 At least one minute should pass between the time the mound wakes up and the time that it first reaches the players, nullifying its *heavy sleeper* feature and allowing it to use its *multiattack* actions.